-Benjamin Britten had a precocious start in music, studying piano and viola and composing 100s of works by the time he was a teenager.
+Benjamin Britten had a precocious start in music, studying piano and viola and composing hundreds of works by the time he was a teenager.
 At fourteen, Britten’s viola teacher introduced him to the composer Frank Bridge, who agreed to give Britten private lessons.
 “I, who thought I was already on the verge of immortality, saw my illusions shattered,” Britten later wrote about his course of study with Bridge, a demanding teacher who fostered the rigorous technique needed to round out Britten’s natural inventiveness.

 Bridge’s name mostly arises now thanks to the tribute composed by his pupil in 1937.
 Britten accepted the commission on very short notice from the Boyd Neel Orchestra, which desperately needed a new English piece to play at the prestigious Salzburg Festival.
-The orchestra had already performed Britten’s Simple Symphony for strings, making the young composer a natural choice.
+The orchestra had already performed Britten’s Simple Symphony for Strings, making the young composer a natural choice.
 Britten obliged by writing the Variations on a Theme of Frank Bridge in less than a month.

-Aaron Grad ©2017
+Aaron Grad ©2022